MichaelBelgium/mybb_to_flarum/README.md

 In your admin panel you can choose what to migrate.

-* Users (their passwords are ALL reset to a bcrypt hash from current time)
+* Users (their passwords are ALL reset and they'll have to click "Forgot password?")
 * Categories
 * Forums
 * Posts